Edgar-Donk/edgar-donk.github.io/README.md

 label part rather than the Frame.
 We can fill the frame with a tkinter coloured frame to show off the widget.
 The second labelframe by contrast has a coloured frame.
 It is important to emphasise that configure calls either TLabelframe or TLabelframe.Label, depending whether we wish to alter the label or the frame, but in both cases the style property only refers to TLabelframe with no suffix.
 This is illustrated in /examples/02labelframe.py.
+The next example 02treeview.py shows how to select a theme then apply some colour changes to the widget treeview, this has two sets of colours so we can confirm which works best by first testing, then try uncommenting 'Heading' so that the treeview style reads 'Custom.Treeview.Heading '.
+The first part of the script displays the widget layout in a form that is easy to read - there probably is an better way to do this!
+To view the colour changes we use 2 widgets, the first is not customised.

 We are now in a position to change the colour and size of any widget, but whenever the state changes our widget will revert to a style inherited from the theme being used, so the interaction of states and style will be our next topic.